-Mutuota has been involved in the area of distance education in Australia for over six years.
-This involvement started when he took up a position as Lecturer at the University of New England (UNE) in January 2009.
+Mutuota has been involved in the area of distance education in Australia since 2009 when he took up a position as Lecturer at the University of New England (UNE).
 At UNE over eighty per cent of the students study online and by distance learning.

 Mutuota’s expertise lies in digital literacy where his focus has been the intersection between broadband and analogue investigating the literacies that users need to make sense of their learning environment.
 He has published in the Journal of Distance Education and in Literacy Learning- the Middle Years.
 He has also presented papers at the International Council of Distance Education (ICDE) conferences in Sydney and in Bali – Indonesia.

-Within ODLAA, Mutuota has served as a committee member, first as secretary and currently the Vice – President of the association.
+Within ODLAA, Mutuota has served as a committee member, first as secretary, then as Vice-President & treasurer, and from 2017, as President of the association.
 He believes that access continues to be one of the biggest challenges of our time and is strongly persuaded in sharing content at minimal cost.